YzENT/Auntys-Kopitiam/README.md

 Your goal is to make as many drinks as possible within the time limit by selecting on the specific ingredients based on the order menu.

 ## Installation
-1. Download the repository `main` into your device
+1. Download the branch `main` into your device
 2. Launch command prompt in that directory and type:
    ```sh
    gradlew desktop:run